 8. Three letters of reference evaluation required

 Within the three required letters, at least two should be written by course professors; one letter must be submitted from a science lecture or laboratory instructor.
 If you have been away from an educational setting for more than 2 years, please contact us if you have difficulty meeting these letter requirements.
 Reference letter services and medical/dental or other health professions school letters of reference are accepted, provided these letters match our requirements.
-Please note a health-professions committee cover letter will not suffice unless full letters from all contributors to this letter are included.
+Please note: health-professions committee cover letter will not suffice unless full letters from all contributors to this letter are included.
 Rackham’s Letters of Recommendation Submission Options

 9. A curriculum vitae (CV) using our required template

 It is very important that you download and follow the specific requirements of our template.
 Upload documents to the online application.

 9. Determine and indicate your intended track, Research or Coursework, on the application.
 If both tracks are of interest to you, or you are concerned you might not be as competitive for the Research Track, please select both tracks.

 - Research Track: Research Track applicants must hold a bachelor’s degree prior to beginning the M.S.
 Program.